MihirMishra23/SmartCRM/docs/development/testing.md

 # Testing Guide

-This guide covers the testing strategy and practices for the Inbox Manager application.
+This guide covers the testing strategy and practices for the SmartCRM application.

 ## Testing Stack